 The survey was a collaboration between several of the projects included in the program.
 Some of the research questions were:

-- How can behavior related to information security rules be explained?
+- How can behaviour related to information security rules be explained?

-- What is the relationship between organizational culture and employee attitudes and behaviors about information security?
+- What is the relationship between organizational culture and employee attitudes and behaviours about information security?

 - What impact does the information security climate have?